NeoTheSecond/portfolio/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Description

-First, run the development server: this is my personal portfolio website, created with Next.js, Chakra UI and Keystone-next.
+This is my personal portfolio website including a client-side frontend and an admin-side headless CMS.
+Created with [Next.js](https://nextjs.org/), [Chakra UI](https://chakra-ui.com/) and [Keystone 6](https://keystonejs.com/).
+The web app is inspired by this [tutorial](https://keystonejs.com/docs/walkthroughs/embedded-mode-with-sqlite-nextjs) created by Keystone.js demonstrating Keystone.js in embeded mode.

 ## To get started
 First clone the project, then run